tremor-rs/tremor-runtime/README.md

 Note: As this is JSON encoded some type information will be lost!

+#### file

+Reads a file and ingests it line by line as events.
+The configuration is the filename.

 ### Parser

 Parsers handle converting the event from the raw binary to a representation format.